Domino-Blockchain/domichain/docs/src/clusters.md

 ## Mainnet Beta

-A permissionless, persistent cluster for Solana users, builders, validators and token holders.
+A permissionless, persistent cluster for Domichain users, builders, validators and token holders.

 - Tokens that are issued on Mainnet Beta are **real** SOL
 - Gossip entrypoint for Mainnet Beta: `entrypoint.mainnet-beta.solana.com:8001`